insideout/ai/_posts/2020-01-30-two-major-security-flaws-detected-in-microsoft-azure-cloud-reveals-report.md

         width: 720
         height: 480
   - title: "Microsoft Azure cloud migration: 3 success stories"
     excerpt: "“Also, Azure has made it easier for us to continue our work using AI, machine learning, and other data-driven strategies to serve our customers better,” Thadani says.
-The data migration effort presented some technical challenges, due to the table sizes and data type compatibility between legacy warehouse platforms and SQL Server, Thadani say"
+The data migration effort presented some technical challenges, due to the table sizes ..."
     publishedDateTime: 2020-02-03T11:03:00Z
     webUrl: "https://www.itworld.com/article/3518812/microsoft-azure-cloud-migration-3-success-stories.html"
     ampWebUrl: "https://www.itworld.com/article/3518812/microsoft-azure-cloud-migration-3-success-stories.amp.html"